secureCodeBox/secureCodeBox/hooks/imperative-subsequent-scans/README.md

 usecase: "Cascading Scans based imperative Rules."
 ---

-> 🔧 The secureCodeBox core team is working on this, we will keep you informed.
+> 🔧 The implementation is currently work-in-progress and still undergoing major changes.
+It'll be released here once it has stabilized.